Edgarware/Threshold-Skin/README.md

 In Steam go to Settings > Interface > and choose Threshold from the list of skins

 Restart Steam and enjoy!

-#Customization
-Use config.ini for the basic changes (colors, etc), the comments have instructions

-The "Customization" folder has the sidebar width, forward button, and account name settings.
-See the included README for more information

 #Known Issues
 * This skin has only been tested for Windows.
 Older versions of windows (XP, Vista) may have issues with fonts.
 It *should* work on Linux, but the fonts will likely be wrong.
 It will certainly not work on Mac OS X.